 Everyone makes mistakes.
 But if your goal is U.S. citizenship, even a small mistake many years ago can stand in the way of your dream.
-Boston attorney Joshua L. Goldstein can quickly pinpoint and analyze potential problems during the naturalization process.
+Goldstein Immigration Lawyers in Boston can quickly pinpoint and analyze potential problems during the naturalization process.
 These could include criminal convictions, allegations of domestic violence, restraining orders and other “problems with the law.”
 Other potential problems for applicants for citizenship include:

 - Voting in U.S. elections as a permanent resident